uabrc/uabrc.github.io/docs/data_management/lts/iam_and_policies.md

 - **Owner**: owners responsible for overseeing the management of allocated storage spaces, ensuring compliance with data management policies, and designating appropriate stewards, if needed, to assist in the management of allocation.
 Owners can include:
     - **Lab PIs**: Manage allocated storage spaces for their respective labs.
     - **Core Director**: Manage allocated storage spaces for Core facilities.
 - **Bucket Policy**: A bucket policy is a [JSON formatted file](https://docs.fileformat.com/web/json/) that you can use to grant access permissions to your LTS bucket and the objects in it.
-Please refer to [sharing buckets and bucket policy structure](../lts/policies.md#sharing-buckets) for more details.
+Please refer to [sharing buckets and bucket policy structure](../lts/iam_and_policies.md#sharing-buckets) for more details.
+- **Identity and Access Management (IAM)**: IAM is a framework of policies, processes, and technologies used to manage digital identities and control access to resources.

 ## Shared LTS Allocations